In this article we will introduce an application called VirtualMotionCapture.

 What is VirtualMotionCapture?

-It is an application that allows you control VRM-format 3D model by VR device (HTC Vive/Oculus Rift/WinMR), so you can become so-called Vtuber.
+It is an application that allows you to control VRM-format 3D model by VR device (HTC Vive/Oculus Rift/WinMR), so you can become so-called Vtuber.

 Unlike other common applications that control the model by VR devices, it can control the model while playing a VR game.